Competitions

 Rules

-- The preliminary round will be performed unaccompanied.
-For the final round, piano accompaniment is required, if applicable to the repertoire; an App State staff accompanist will be provided, if necessary.
+- Piano accompaniment is required, if applicable to the repertoire; a University of Tennessee staff accompanist will be provided.

 - Choose one work for each round from the following lists.